Lansing Family Law Attorney

 Child Custody

 Michigan courts make custody decisions based on the best interests of the child.
 Our attorneys work to present the strongest possible case for your custody rights while keeping the focus on what is best for your children.
-We handle both initial custody determinations and modifications of existing custody orders.
+We handle both initial custody determinations and modifications of existing custody orders — our child custody and parenting time page explains the twelve best-interest factors judges apply.

 Need to Discuss Your Case?